 what to read you might like to open a book and read...the try this month's featured genre bookmarks: 'Classics', 'Comedy' and 'Detective / Crime' which offer book suggestions with Key Stage 3 in mind.
-All the books listed on the bookmarks are held in the ILC school library collecthem on bookshelves at home.
+All the books listed on the bookmarks are held in the ILC school library collecvourite.
+If you don't have a book tion and you might have some of get started with your individual them on bookshelves at home.
 The titles highlighted in red are also available from Sora.